Walid-Ahmed/imageclassifierSuite/README.md

 ## Available network structures

-A very importnat file is modelsRepo.modelsFactory.py this file includes the definition of more than 5 deep neural networks  each given a special id that can you pass when you start training.
-These  networks include
+A very importnat file is modelsRepo.modelsFactory.py this file includes the definition of more than 5 deep neural networks,  each given a special id that  you can pass when you start training.

+These  networks include:

  - Resnet50
  - Lenet